He Loves Whiskey

 Meet Arthur McGirdle.
 He’s a character in Whiskey’s Gone, the third book in the Fina Fitzgibbons Brooklyn mysteries.

-He’s got problems, Arthur does.
+Arthur’s got problems.
 But he’s in love with Whiskey—the woman and the drink.
 This is his first and only real appearance, until much later in the book when he’s not in any condition to say much.

 In this scene, he knocks on the door of Whiskey Parnell’s apartment where Fina, Lorraine, and Cookie are looking for clues, anything to explain Whiskey Parnell’s disappearance.

 A disheveled guy swayed into the room.
 “You’re supposed to say ‘Who’s there?’”

 “And you are?”
 I was surprised by the iron in Lorraine’s voice.